Brown and Company: Operations

 Browns Investments PLC, an investment company, is a subsidiary of Brown and Company.
 With an LKR10 billion investment Brown and Company increased its stake in the subsidiary to 46% from 33% in 2020.
 In 2022 March, the company announced a debenture issue worth LKR2 billion.
 LOLC Holdings provided the corporate guarantee for the issue and National Development Bank was the manager of the issue.
 ICRA Lanka adjudged the issue as an A Credit Enhancement rating with a stable outlook.
 The company was awarded the silver award in the trading companies category at the 54th Annual Report Awards in 2018.
 The awards ceremony is organised by the Institute of Chartered Accountants of Sri Lanka and the ceremony was held at Shangri-La Colombo.
-Due to the bullish prospects in the apparel industry, the company is planning to invest LKR15.3 billion in a state of the art textile plant in Kurunegala District.
+Due to the growing prospects in the apparel industry, the company is planning to invest LKR15.3 billion in a state of the art textile plant in Kurunegala District.
 James Finlay, a company that conducted business in Sri Lanka since 1895, divested its stake at Hapugastenne and Udapussellawa Plantations, two tea plantation companies, to Browns for LKR1.9 billion in 2022.